-and resembling, in some degree, the difference between the untutored mind and that of a person of education.
-The calyx of these flowers is of one leaf, tubular, sharp, and upright; the blossom also tubular, and of one petal, with the border divided into five segments; the seedvessel is a capsule, superior, or enclosed within the calyx, containing only one cell; the stigma is globose.
-The species is marked by a fiveangled calyx, the wrinkled surface and indented edges of its leaves.
+between the untutored mind and that of a person of education.
+The calvx of these flowers is of one leaf, tubular, sharp, and upright; the blossom also tubular, and of one petal, with the border divided into five segments; the seedvessel is a capsule, superior, or enclosed within the calyx, containing only one cell; the stigma is globose.
+The species is marked by a five-angled calyx, the wrinkled surface and indented edges of its leaves.
 The Primrose has but one flower upon a fruit-stalk; the Oxlip and Cowslip several.
-I need not tell you that the blossoms of all these are generally of a pale yellow.
-The same division of the first order of this class, contains a subdivision of plants, called LURIDÆ, a name expressive of their noxious appearance and strong scent; marks kindly impressed by nature, to warn the incautious against their baneful effects, most of them being poisonous in a wild state.
+I need not tell you that the blossoms of all these are generally of a pale 'yellow.
+The same division, of the first order of this class, contains a tribe of plants, called Luridæ, a name expressive of their noxious appearance and strong scent; marks kindly impressed by nature, to warn the incautious against their baneful effects, most of them being poisonous in a wild state.
 But change of soil and cultivation have rendered even some of these eatable: others yield to the skill of the physician, and, under proper management, are useful in medicine.
-Besides the characteristic marks of five stamens and one pistil, they coincide in a calyx that is permanent, and divided, like the corolla, which consists of one petal, into five segments.
-Their seed-vessel has two divisions, and is either a capsule, or a berry, enclosed within the flower.
+Besides the characteristic marks of five stamens and one pointal, they coincide in a calyx that is permanent, and divided, like the corolla, which consists of one petal, into five segments.
+Their seed-vessel has two divisions, and is either either a capsule or a berry, enclosed within the flower.